Explore the best car, science, and art museums in Asheville, NC. Plus, visit famous historic sites and spooky cemeteries.

 George started the original Goodreads, journaling what he read.
-Keep your eyes out for the chess set that belonged to Napoleon Bonaparte.
+Keep your eyes out for the chess set that belonged to Napoleon Bonaparte as well.

 Novelties of their time, Biltmore’s indoor pool and bowling alley add extra luxury and fun to the somewhat creepy-cool ambiance.

 5. Thomas Wolfe Memorial

 One of our personal favorite museums in Asheville as literary tourists, the Thomas Wolfe boarding house tour is terrific.

 As you may know, Wolfe wrote about his Asheville neighbors in this classic and fictional yet largely autobiographical novel, Look Homeward, Angel.

-Wolfe barely changed their names, and he famously aired everyone’s dirty laundry.
+Wolfe barely changed their names, and he aired everyone’s dirty laundry.
 A story about growing up and craving more, his mother’s boarding house brings to life his novel.